sigp/lighthouse/book/src/help_bn.md

     lighthouse beacon_node [FLAGS] [OPTIONS]

 FLAGS:
+        --always-prefer-builder-payload        This flag is deprecated and has no effect.
         --always-prepare-payload               Send payload attributes with every fork choice update.
 This is intended for use by block builders, relays and developers.
 You should set a fee recipient on this BN and also consider adjusting the --prepare-payload-